Funding Opportunity Title: Annual Program Statement (APS) for Fiscal Year (FY) 2023

 Please note that Spanish organizations should be consistent in their applications, using their legal name as registered with the Registro Mercantil, as associated with their organization CIF.
 You will need to use the exact name in all applications, no abbreviations will be accepted.
 Individuals applying under this APS, are not required to fulfill these registration requirements.

 IMPORTANT NOTE: The registration process can take some time and past applicants have, in fact, run into difficulties.
 Please do not wait until the last minute to start the registration process.
-You will also need to attach a screenshot from SAM.gov in your application as proof that you have started the registration process.
-Let us know as soon as you have completed your SAM registration.
-Until that step is complete, the review panel will not read or consider your application.
-If you are unable to finish the SAM registration process, we unfortunately will be unable to support your project.
+If you are unable to finish the SAM registration process, we unfortunately will not be able to financially support your project.

 Reporting Requirements: Grant recipients will be required to submit regular financial and/or program reports as specified in the award document.
 Be aware that all grants require a final program report to PD Spain, due within 30 days after the end of the grant period.
 Failure to prepare and submit this report will affect your eligibility to submit future proposals to PD Spain.